 But the beauty of the country and its myriad traditions and cultures aside, development needs in India are complex and volunteering projects here are best suited to those looking for a challenge.
-There are plenty of ways that you can make a difference, whether joining projects that support women's rights and female empowerment or increase access to education for vulnerable young people.
+There are plenty of ways that you can make a difference, such as joining projects that support women's rights or helping to increase access to education for vulnerable young people.

 2. South Africa: Wildlife & Warm Weather

 Say the words “South Africa” and the parched earth of the savanna plains of the Kalahari Desert punctuated with roaming giraffes or elephants probably springs to mind.
 But if going on a safari to appreciate the country’s most majestic wildlife seems a bit too "mainstream" or voyeuristic for you -- you want to make an impact, not a great Facebook album -- then working with animals in South Africa may be just the alternative for you.

 So, if caring for and tracking endangered species, such as leopards, elephants and rhinos sounds like a great way to spend your winter break, go to South Africa.
 There are plenty of ways that you can support animal conservation projects on reserves and sanctuaries as well as in the wild and it’s an excellent spot for volunteering abroad with primates.